 The Thing About Legends

 But my research on J.C.’s life was far from complete.
 Anyone who has proven a family legend knows that there is always more to the story.

 I had questions.
 A lot of them.

 Telling the rest of J.C.’s story is now a genealogical goal…or maybe an obsession?
 My mother wants me to write a book about him, and one of my sisters wants me to pitch him as a character for any future installments of “Deadwood.”
 Meanwhile, my son wants to know if we’ll get any sort of discount when we finally take that long-awaited trip to Deadwood, seeing as when J.C.’s property was sold, the lawyers failed to find all of his rightful heirs…but that’s a story for another time.

 Soon after the article was published, I started my own genealogy blog.
 Negative thoughts and doubts, please step aside.
 There were stories to tell, and legends to prove!

+My first goal was to revise J.C.’s story to coincide with the 52 Ancestors Challenge prompts of unusual name and I’d like to meet.
+After that, the stories just kept coming.
 It turned out that J.C. surrounded himself with folks who lived some pretty amazing lives.
 Obviously, I had to tell their stories too!

 First on my list was J.C.’s daughter, my great-great-grandmother, Melcena Millison.
 She of the unusual name and mysterious life was a problem child from the start, but I found her hiding place eventually.
 You can read more about Melcena by clicking here and here.